Today I will discuss partial fractions of lower degree numerators.

 Before I go further, let me clear a question.

 Good question!!
 Isn’t it?

 Let me sort that out now.
 So have a look at the following three expressions:

 In all these expressions,

-That means in all these expressions both the numerator and denominator have the same degrees.
+So I can conclude that in all these expressions both the numerator and denominator have the same degree.

 In this expression,

 - The highest power of in the numerator is 1.
 So the numerator has a degree 1.

 - The highest power of in the denominator is 2.
 So the denominator’s degree is 2.